Las Vegas Raiders vs. New York Giants NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - These two squads surrender a combined 48.7 points per game, 2.2 more than this contest's over/under.

-- The average total in Raiders games this season is 47.6, 1.1 points more than Sunday's over/under of 46.5.
+- The average total in Raiders games this season is 47.6, 1.1 points more than Sunday's total of 46.5.

-- The 46.5 over/under in this game is 0.2 points higher than the 46.3 average total in Giants games this season.
+- The 46.3 PPG average total in Giants games this season is 0.2 points fewer than this game's over/under.

 Raiders stats and trends

-- Las Vegas has four wins against the spread in seven games this year.
+- In Las Vegas' seven games this season, it has four wins against the spread.

-- The Raiders have covered the spread once this season when favored by 2.5 points or more (in three chances).

-- Las Vegas' games this year have eclipsed the over/under four times in seven opportunities (57.1%).
+- This season, the Raiders are winless ATS when entering a game as a favorite of 3.5 points or more.

 - When Las Vegas puts up more than 25.0 points, it is 4-1 against the spread and 5-0 overall.